qeffects/helium/README.md

 param is the table that you pass in buttonFactory({}, 200, 100), it can be anything you need

-there's a configuration table inside of helium, which has a couple of default settings if autorun is off then you NEED to place helium.update(dt), helium.render() somewhere
+there's a configuration table inside of helium, which has a couple of default settings AUTO_RUN if true will give you a basic 11.3 version love.run if autorun is off then you NEED to place helium.update(dt), helium.render() somewhere

 and if you need input, hook it up to the eventHandlers in your own love.run: